-Arm idioms and phrases
+Arm idioms list

 Let’s look at some popular body idioms that contain the body part ‘arm’.